azdavis/azdavis.net/posts/en/define-pl-01.md

   {\mathtt{false} \ \mathsf{val}}
 $$

+In Hatsugen, these are the only expressions that are values.
+But what about conditional expressions?

 ### Stepping: $e \mapsto e'$

-Next, we define what expressions are not done evaluating, and furthermore, we define how their evaluation progresses.
+For expressions which are not values, we must now define how to evaluate them.

-The second dynamics judgement, $e \mapsto e'$, read as "$e$ steps to $e'$", holds when the expression $e$ takes a step to another expression, $e'$.
+The second dynamics judgement, $e \mapsto e'$, read as "$e$ steps to $e'$", holds when the expression $e$ takes a single step to another expression, $e'$.

+"Evaluating an expression" is thus defined as repeatedly stepping an expression until it is a value.

 In Hatsugen, the only expressions that can take a step are conditional expressions.

-First, we define that a conditional expression can take a step if its condition
-$e_1$ can take a step to $e_1'$.
-This could happen if $e_1$ itself was another conditional expression, for instance.

-We say the whole conditional expression then steps.
-When it steps, we leave the then-branch and else-branch expressions unchanged.
+First, we define that a conditional expression can take a step if its condition $e_1$ can take a step to $e_1'$.
+When it steps, we leave $e_2$ and
+$e_3$ unchanged.

 $$
 \frac